Luos-io/Documentation/src/index.md

 Luos allows you to try, test, and iterate faster on any project to design what users really want.

-**Luos works like a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices architecture</a> designed for the software world, and a containerization platform.
+**Luos works like a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices architecture &#8599;</a> designed for the software world, and a containerization platform.
 It encapsulates any software or hardware functions to make them communicate and work with any other encapsulated service, no matter how they were developed, either on bare metal or on top of an embedded OS.**

-If you have questions about a specific topic, you can check out and post messages in our <a href="https://www.reddit.com/r/Luos/" target="_blank">Luos' community on Reddit</a>.
+If you have questions about a specific topic, you can check out and post messages in our <a href="https://www.reddit.com/r/Luos/" target="_blank">Luos' community on Reddit &#8599;</a>.
 And if you have suggestions about this documentation, don't hesitate to create pull requests.

 <div align="center"><iframe class="cust_video" src="https://www.youtube.com/embed/xQe3z0M_FE8?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br /></div>

 <small><a href="https://github.com/Luos-io/Luos" target="blank">Luos revision: {{last_version_luos}}</a><br />
-Luos is under <a href="https://github.com/Luos-io/Luos/blob/master/LICENSE" target="_blank">Apache 2.0 license</a>.</small>
+Luos is under <a href="https://github.com/Luos-io/Luos/blob/master/LICENSE" target="_blank">Apache 2.0 license &#8599;</a>.</small>